-Although, still a bit full from the day's samplings I did find a little room in my gut for a few bites of food to pair with my craft beer sampler that I ordered up.
+Although, still a bit full from the day's samplings, I did find a little room in my gut for a few bites of food to pair with my craft beer sampler that I ordered up.
 You just don't turn down chicken thighs when they are on a menu, especially when doused in Buffalo sauce.
 But my favorite was the EBC Calamari.
-Golden brown delicious and tossed in a sweet ginger, Worcestershire, pineapple sauce, it had a sweet tangy Asian flare to it that was uniquely enjoyable.
+Golden brown, delicious and tossed in a sweet ginger, Worcestershire, pineapple sauce, it had a sweet tangy Asian flare to it that was uniquely satisfying.
 It also paired really well with their signature winter seasonal, Ski Bum, which I found to be a tasty beer on its own but one that worked much better with food.

 A Chance Meeting With Ellicottville's Finest